handsOnpipeline/btp-kyma-day2-operations/documentation/meter/understand-day2-app/README.md

 The new namespace **day2-operations** consists of 3 components:
 - Day2 UI: displays information about active users
-- Day2 AppRouter: routes the different requests
+- Day2 Approuter: routes the different requests
 - Day2 Service: stores user login data and provides metering data to the Day2 UI.

 To be able to persist the user statistics we need: